Kotlin/kotlinx-datetime/README.md

 ### Working with other string formats

-When some data needs to be formatted in some format other than ISO-8601, one can define their own format or use some of the predefined ones:
+When some data needs to be formatted in some format other than ISO 8601, one can define their own format or use some of the predefined ones:

 ```kotlin